-7.12.7.6.
-The operating organization should determine which additional maintenance, surveillance and in-service inspection (MS&I) MS&I activities will be necessary as the plant ages.
-At least two phases of the plant's lifetime should receive a special attention in the planning of maintenanceMS&I activities: the commencement of operation just after commissioning, and the period when ageing degradation mechanisms and ageing effects could contribute significantly to the deterioration of safety related SSCs.
-There is no specific moment in time at which safety relevant ageing processes at a plant set in: this time is different for different SSCs and is typically an output of ageing management activities, Ref.
-Ageing Management for Nuclear Power Plants, IAEA Safety Standards Series No. SSG-48 [11].
+- 7.6.
+The operating organization should determine which additional MS&I activities will be necessary as the plant ages.
+At least two phases of the plant's lifetime should receive special attention in the planning of maintenance: the commencement of operation just after commissioning, and the period when ageing mechanisms could contribute significantly to the deterioration of safety related SSCs.
+There is no specific moment in time at which safety relevant ageing processes at a plant set in: this time is different for different SSCs.
 The importance of ageing processes for the safety and availability of a nuclear power plant should be recognized in order to maintain and enhance the plant's long term operating characteristics.
-Assessments should be made of whether and how the ageing of SSCs would increase the potential for common mode failures and for varying levels of incipient, degraded and catastrophic failures, in order to provide assurance of the availability of aged SSCs important to safety until the end of their
+Assessments should be made of whether and how the ageing of SSCs would increase the potential for common mode failures and for varying levels of incipient, degraded and catastrophic failures, in order to provide assurance of the availability of aged SSCs important to safety until the end of their service life.
+Monitoring the reliability and performance of the plant for ageing related degradation should therefore be a feature of the safety management programme, and an appropriate preventive maintenance programme should be in place. - 7.7.
+MS&I programmes will identify and monitor ageing mechanisms of SSCs, which should then be reviewed in the formal periodic safety reviews conducted for the plant (see Ref.
+[7]).
+The periodic safety reviews may identify needs for additional or enhanced maintenance or surveillance, and a review or enhancement of the MS&I programme to take such needs into account should be considered. - 7.8.
+In order to manage ageing processes, the MS&I programme should include, but should not be limited to, the following aspects: